sgoeschl/presentations/testbusters/evil-performance-testing/README.md

 The infamous “Pointy Haired Boss” is promoting his new flagship product - GRUNTMASTER 7000.
 Let's follow a fictional journey of a prospective customer deciding if GRUNTMASTER 7000 fulfills his performance requirements - double-checking performance test reports, reading between the lines of percentile charts, understanding the effect of workload models and seeing the impact of coordinated omission.

+## Description

+In performance testing, flawlessly clean metrics—like perfect 99th-percentile response times, error-free runs, and high throughput—can create a dangerous sense of security.
+Yet, once the system is live, real-world usage may immediately expose performance degradation, latency spikes, and reliability failures.
+This talk, Evil Performance Testing, by Siegfried Göeschl, unveils the deceptive forces behind seemingly impeccable test reports.
+Drawing on a fictional narrative featuring the “Pointy-Haired Boss” and the GRUNTMASTER 7000, Göeschl illuminates two critical pitfalls in traditional performance testing:

+* Closed Workload Models — These artificially cap the number of in-flight requests, hiding queuing behavior and system stress under load.
+* Coordinated Omission — A subtle yet pervasive artifact in load testing: when delayed responses cause subsequent requests to be emitted late, the test skips or hides critical high latency data.

+Attendees will gain an understanding of how such approaches hiodes latency problems and system bottlenecks leading to falsely reassuring test reports.
+This session will not only explain the problem but also offer guidance on designing more transparent, realistic performance tests that reflect true system behavior.

 ## Keywords

 performance testing, coordinated omission, workload models